Caravan Fridge: Replace or Repair?

 So, what happens when your fridge stops working?
 There are a few things to look out for whether it be a flickering of an internal light, to the internals of the fridge not cooling, it really is a process of elimination to diagnose the problem.
 Depending on your fridge type whether it be a 2 - way compressor fridge or a 3 - way absorption fridge, there are different components in each that can be faulty and need to be replaced or need urgent service attention.

 There are two main types of caravan fridges on the RV market today.
 Firstly, there is your 3-way fridge offering you 3 fuel sources to choose from - 240 volt, 12 volt and Gas.
 This will enable you to operate the fridge anytime and anywhere giving you the choice to run off 240 volt mains power at a caravan park, 12volt while travelling on the road or gas when free camping for extended periods.

 Gas Tips: A naked flame is prohibited at petrol stations, motorway service areas and in most tunnels.
-For this reason, it is advisable to run of your vehicles 12volt system while on the tow.
+For this reason, it is advisable to run off your vehicles 12volt system while towing.
 The latest 3-way fridges from Dometic have an inbuilt safety feature that delays the starting of the fridge for a couple of minutes when running off your vehicles 12volt ignition to allow you time to move away from the fuel bowser.

 Silent Operating Caravan Absorption Fridge

 Many of the 3-way fridges on the RV market today are absorption style principal, in which the application of heat causes refrigerant to circulate in a closed system of pipes at the rear of the refrigerator cabinet, there are no moving parts which allows the fridge to operate silently.

 - Avoiding the use of moving parts

 - Highly resistant to wear and tear